espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

         gpio_pullup_dis(gpio_num);
         gpio_pulldown_en(gpio_num);

+    :cpp:func:`esp_sleep_append_ext1_wakeup` function can be used to append ext1 wakeup IO and set corresponding wakeup level.

+    :cpp:func:`esp_sleep_remove_ext1_wakeup` function can be used to remove ext1 wakeup IO.

-    :cpp:func:`esp_sleep_enable_ext1_wakeup` function can be used to enable this wakeup source for general ext1 wakeup.
+    :cpp:func:`esp_sleep_enable_ext1_wakeup` function can be used to reset all previous ext1 wakeup configurations and enable new ext1 wakeup IO and set corresponding wakeup level.

     .. only:: SOC_PM_SUPPORT_EXT1_WAKEUP_MODE_PER_PIN

-        Besides the above mentioned general ext1 wakeup, the RTC controller also contains a more powerful logic to trigger wakeup using multiple RTC GPIOs with a customized RTC IO wakeup level bitmap.
-This can be configured with :cpp:func`esp_sleep_enable_ext1_wakeup_with_level_mask`.
+        The RTC controller also supports triggering wakeup, allowing configurable IO to use different wakeup levels simultaneously.
+This can be configured with :cpp:func`esp_sleep_append_ext1_wakeup`.

     .. warning::